RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/forge.md

 Once your application is accepted, here's what the two day collaboration will look like:

-**Pre-project preparation:** Before the project begins, your assigned RSEs will review your codebase and have a brief meeting to clarify objectives, technical requirements, and expected outcomes.
+**Pre-project preparation:** Before the project begins, your assigned RSEs will review your codebase and organise a brief meeting with you to clarify objectives, technical requirements, and expected outcomes.
 **Two day project:** Both RSEs work full time on your project over two consecutive days.
 By the end of day two, you'll receive completed code changes, documentation of improvements, and clear guidance on next steps.
 **Post-project handover:** Shortly after the project, you'll have a final meeting to review all deliverables, ask questions, and discuss recommendations for future development.